yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 # Code here
 ```

-Now we can simply use the code from last example for visualization of the data
+Now we can simply use the code from last example for visualizing the data:

 ```python